SimpleLoss#

 Parameters:

-• func (Callable) – Callable that constructs the loss and returns a tensor without taking an argument.
+• func (Callable) – Callable that evaluates the loss and takes the parameter values as a single, array-like argument

 • errordef (float | None) – Definition of which change in the loss corresponds to a change of 1 sigma.
 For example, 1 for Chi squared, 0.5 for negative log-likelihood.